 The market for stamps can be affected, however, when many sellers hold back from liquidating their holdings in hopes of later achieving a higher return.
 This results in a shortage of fine properties on the market and, in general, higher yields for those who sell.
 Conversely, sometimes many sellers rush to sell because they hear that prices are strong and the market can be glutted.
 A seller faces at least two difficulties in such a market - when to make the most profitable transaction and how to find a buyer.

 In either case, the only sure way to make the most of your investment or inheritance is to consult a professional philatelic firm.
-We will answer your questions about outright sales, auctions, private treaty sales and estate planning, as well as shipping your stamps.
+We will answer your questions about outright sales, auctions and estate planning, as well as shipping your stamps.

 We will go through a list of options available to you once you have decided to begin pursuing the sale of your stamps.
-We hope it answers some of the questions that you may have about outright sales, auctions, private treaty sales and estate planning, as well as about shipping your stamps.
+We hope it answers some of the questions that you may have about outright sales, auctions and estate planning, as well as about shipping your stamps.

 An appraiser examines and values the collection as a representative of the prospective purchasing firm.
 If interested, the firm will usually make a cash offer to buy the collection.
 It is then up to the owner or trustee to accept the offer or to investigate other selling methods.